Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.

 The founder of Thincpro and brains behind the Vert Shock Program is Adam Folker, an ex-UC Irvine NCAA player and now professional Basketball player in Europe.

 He didn’t create Vert Shock alone though.
-He teamed up with one of the world’s finest dunkers: Justin “Just Fly” Darlington.
+He teamed up with one of the world’s best dunkers: Justin “Just Fly” Darlington.

 Justin has made a career out of his 50″+ vert alone, so if there’s anyone with a massive authority when it comes to dunking, Justin is the man.